lupyuen/lupyuen.github.io/src/nuttx2.md

 - Which means that our __NuttX Boot Code has completed__ execution yay!

-- But NuttX hangs in the C Function __qemu_rv_start__
+- But NuttX hangs in the C Function [__qemu_rv_start__](https://lupyuen.github.io/articles/riscv#jump-to-start)

-We'll have plenty more tantalising treats in the next article!
+Stay tuned, we'll have plenty more tantalising treats in the next article!

 # What's Next